digipolisantwerp/auth_aspnetcore_deprecated/README.md

 Following options can be set :

+General options:

 Option              | Description                                                | Default
 ------------------ | ----------------------------------------------------------- | --------------------------------------
 ApplicationName              | The name of the application.
-Required in order to request permissions to the PDP.| PdpUrl | The url for the policy decision provider (PDP). |
+Required in order to request permissions to the PDP.|
+PdpUrl | The url for the policy decision provider (PDP). |
 PdpCacheDuration | The duration in minutes the responses from the PDP are cached.
 Set to zero to disable caching.| 60
 JwtIssuer | The issuer value used to validate the Jwt token.|